 Before you get to ‘that point’ consider making the move to a more central location, one where you could see yourself still being completely independent at 90.
 We’re all living longer.

 As you age you become slightly less tolerant of many things (not just me I hope!).
 Less tolerant of ignorance, of rudeness, of overpriced goods and of badly cooked food.

-Cooking at home will free you from at least of these annoyances – overpriced goods and badly cooked foods.
+Cooking at home will free you from at least two of these annoyances – overpriced goods and badly cooked foods.

 You’ve spent a lifetime working out what you like to eat best and how to cook it, and you know it costs less money to make it yourself than someone else cooking for you.

 Meal planning – for the week ahead helps you save money by both using food you already have in your pantry and freezer AND reduces the temptation to eat out because no meal was planned.

 If you find meal planning a time consuming chore or lack recipe inspiration then the $5 meals plan is a must.
 For just $5 a month you get a weekly meal plan, the recipes and the shopping list of ingredients.

 All the meals in the $5 meal plans are perfect for seniors on a budget with meals costing less than $2 a person and often much less than that.

 They are also very user friendly and include one freezer friendly, one slow cooker, and one 20-minute recipe every week.

 $5 a month is less than one takeout for one person, if it stops you from getting takeout then you’ve saved money.